Photo of Jillian Hishaw, Esq., and LeTanya Williams of F.A.R.M.S., courtesy Meg Sullivan Haywood

 18. Tanya Fields of the Black Feminist Project

 As founder and executive director of The Black Feminist Project, Tanya Fields is a food justice activist and educator.
 Fields started the Libertad Urban Farm, an organic urban garden in the Bronx, as an effort to address the lack of nutritious food and food education accessible to low-income people, specifically underserved women of color.
 Additionally, Fields works closely with The Hunts Point Farm Share, connecting city residents to high-quality local produce through community-supported agriculture.
+Today, the Black Feminist Project uses food and reproductive justice programming to explores the intersections of race, class, gender, and respectability politics and works to empower people to become leaders.

 Based in Phoenix, Arizona, the TigerMountain Foundation builds community gardens, teaches job skills and workforce development programs, and runs neighborhood revitalization programs with people of all ethnicities and generations.
 Many of the TigerMountain Foundation staff, including CEO Darren Chapman, were formerly incarcerated, and the foundation works closely with people in the parole/justice system.
 Although the foundation receives grant funding, their goal is to become more financially self-sufficient through their agricultural landscaping and farmers market programs.